AZigalovs/cathiziportfolio-1stmilestoneproject/README.md

 3. Bootstrap (4.3.1)
 4. Fontawesome (5.6.1) (4.7.0)

+### Features

+Website uses embeded Instagram pictures, which allow users/visitors to go directly to the source of the image.

 ## Features Left to Implement

 I would potentially like to include carousel type imagery for Services provided.

-Website uses embeded Instagram pictures, which allow users/visitors to go directly to the source of the image.

-### Features
+Along with incorporating videos of makeup being done or tutorials.

 ## Testing